 Oh dear, I am floundering suddenly in the wake of his knowledge.
 He knows stuff that I don't.
 Really knows, and I really don't.
-Actually this has been the case for some time.
-Ezra will talk to Mark happily about certain widgets or an element on the whatever that scale is and they know what they are conversing about.
+Actually, this has been the case for some time.
+Ezra will talk to Mark happily about certain widgets or a periodic table element and they know what they are conversing about.

 The case in all parent/child relationships I suppose.
 There's a rather large absence in sport education sadly as neither of us are remotely interested.
 But we do encourage him to walk a lot and I'm trying to implant an exercise regime each morning.

-I can take him out into the hills and teach him names of birds, trees, clouds and such like: both of us can help with kitchen information, Mark is there for music, maths, science: lots of peering into the brain generally and discussing what's in there, with me mostly: why we feel like this about that, why did that man hit another man yesterday in Super U's car park, human emotions etc. So hopefully not a bad mix all round.
+I can take him out into the hills and teach him names of birds, trees, clouds and such like; both of us can help with kitchen information, Mark is there for music, maths, science.
+Peering into the brain generally and discussing what's in there is with me mostly - why we feel like this about that; why did that man hit another man yesterday in Super U's car park, human emotions, etc. So, hopefully not a bad mix all round.
 What was I saying . . .

 Ezra makes things with wire, transistors, potentiometers and capacitors.
 The wire bit I can understand, but beyond that it all becomes a bit of a fuggyness.
-He's recently got a thing called an Arduino.
-He plugs it into the computer then buries himself in a book called the Arduino cookbook.
-About an hour later he calls me into the office which has now become a forest of wire and small components, and shows me how he has made an LED blink or some twisted noise come out of a tiny speaker from somehow being connected to the computer.
-He then tells me how it works and thats where the afore-mentioned words come in.
+He's recently acquired a thing called an Arduino.
+He'll plug it into the computer then bury himself in a book called the Arduino cookbook.
+About an hour later he'll call me into the office - now a forest of wire and small components, and show me how he has made an LED blink or some twisted noise come out of a tiny speaker from somehow being connected to the computer.
+He'll then tell me how it works and that's where the afore-mentioned words come in.

-It's not that it's boring, it's just my brain won't take in the information; it's too busy thinking about why the dog chose to pee on the sofa, why so many cormorants have chosen to visit Limoux at the moment, or how to make lunch out of a tin of tomatoes and two leeks.
+Not that it's boring, it's just my brain won't take in the information - too busy thinking about why the dog chose to pee on the sofa, why so many cormorants have chosen to visit Limoux at the moment, or how to make lunch out of a tin of tomatoes and two leeks.

 I can admire his constructions though.
 They remind me a little of the machines in Terry Gilliam's Brazil: super technology crossed with Heath Robinson.